pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 3. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
 4. Select the **Authentication** option according to your Kafka authentication configuration.

-    - If your Kafka does not require authentication, keep the default option **Disable**.
+    - If your Kafka does not require authentication, keep the default option **DISABLE**.
     - If your Kafka requires authentication, select the corresponding authentication type, and then fill in the user name and password of your Kafka account for authentication.

 5. Click **Next** to check the configurations you set and go to the next page.